 To share an element : right click -> Share Element

-This will result in transforming the current layer as a reference (02) and create it's source (01)
+This will result in turning the current layer into a reference (02) and creating its source (01)

 Now you can use Ctrl+drag and drop to create a new reference